 Does marketplace health insurance cover a colonoscopy?

-Yes, the types of insurance plans from the Marketplace cover the costs of colonoscopy.
-However, you might incur out-of-pocket expenses, such as a bowel prep kit, anesthesia, pathology costs, and a facility fee.
+Yes, the types of insurance plans from the Marketplace cover the costs of a colonoscopy.
+However, you might incur out-of-pocket expenses, such as a bowel prep kit, anesthesia, pathology, and a facility fee.

 Does Medicare cover a colonoscopy?